If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Without web hosting, your blog has no place to store its files and content on the internet.

-Here is another analogy if that’s not clear enough…
+Here is another analogy, if that’s not clear enough…

-The phone is the Hosting that lets you pick up the call when people dial your contact number.
+After purchasing a mobile number, you need an actual phone to insert the SIM card.
+The phone is the Host that lets you pick up calls when people dial your contact number.

 In a nutshell, your phone storage stores everything for on-demand access anytime.
+This is what Hosting does to your website files and domain name.

 Hosting is the online space you need to build your blog, and it becomes accessible when people dial its address.
+And there are hundreds of web host companies offering different kinds of hosting services and packages.

 How to Choose a Good Hosting For Your Website